 2021 Discipleship Mini-Grants

 COVID-19 continues to present opportunities for new and different ways of ministry.
-The discipleship grant team is pleased to offer up to 50 grants for local United Methodist Churches in Michigan.
-This grant is intended to provide support to local churches as they re-imagine faith formation with children, youth, and adults.
-Churches who received the grant in 2020 are eligible to apply.
-Each church may receive one grant of up to $300.
-Grants may be used for supplies, postage to send faith formation materials home, digital curriculum, Lent/Easter/Summer programming, etc. that support or enhance creative faith formation.
+The discipleship grant team is excited to offer small grants for churches and ministries affiliated with the Michigan Conference of The United Methodist Church.
+This grant is intended to provide funding for creative faith formation for all ages (children, youth, and adults).
+Churches/ministries who received a mini-grant in 2020 or 2021 are encouraged to seek other sources of funding before applying for a grant to allow churches/ministries who have not received a grant to do so, but are eligible to apply.
+Each church/ministry may receive one grant of up to $300.
+Grants may be used for supplies, postage to send faith formation materials home, digital curriculum, Summer/VBS programming, etc. that support or enhance creative faith formation.
 While we know that upgrading worship equipment is important for discipleship, these grants are not intended for upgrading technology or equipment.
-Grants will be reviewed twice a month.
+Grant applications will be reviewed twice a month.
 The discipleship grants are provided from the Christian Education Sunday asking from local churches in Michigan.
 Churches who receive a grant will be asked to share a short summary of how the grant money was used.
 Questions may be directed to Rev. Kathy Pittenger.

 New & Emerging Ministry Grants